tuguzD/obsidian-plug-in-pack/README.md

 - [Copy Block Link](https://github.com/mgmeyers/obsidian-copy-block-link) – get links to text blocks and headings directly from a context menu
 - [Link Headers Directly](https://github.com/Signynt/link-headers-directly) – show only the last header of internal links[^1], and not the whole note hierarchy

+### Actions "in bulk"
+- [Insert Multiple Attachments](https://github.com/mnaoumov/obsidian-insert-multiple-attachments) – allows to insert multiple attachments "in bulk" at the exact time (and not just one)
+- [Multi-Properties](https://github.com/technohiker/obsidian-multi-properties) – add/remove properties for multiple files (from folder, selected or searched) at once
+- [Quick Tagger](https://github.com/Gorkycreator/obsidian-quick-tagger) – add/remove tags of file(s) "in bulk" by calling commands, using hotkeys or context menu

 ## Overhaul *core plugins*
 <details> <summary> Add more functionality to core plugins using community ones below: </summary>